pathable/meteor-galaxy-auto-scaling/README.md

  action
   - `add` action evaluates with `OR`, one match is enough to add new container
   - `reduce` action evaluates with `AND`, one miss match is enough to not remove one container
-  - `kill` action evaluates with `AND`, one miss match is enough to not kill the container

 - The `addWhen` and `reduceWhen` behaviors check to not go beyond a containers count range.
 This range is described by the `minContainers` and `maxContainers` configuration.

 - The `addWhen` and `reduceWhen` behaviors won't run if a scaling is happening.
 If any other condition passes it will run on the next run.

-- The `killWhen` behavior tries to kill the container with high CPU consumption and that matches the conditions configured.

 - An slack message is sent anytime a scaling behavior is triggered if you set a Slack Webhook, the messages are sent to the default webhook channel.
 You will receive messages like this